Our pediatric allergists treat children who have airborne, environmental, medication, and food allergies.

 The most effective treatment for food allergies is to avoid anything that contains the allergen.
 This is not always an easy task, however, when the most likely food allergies in children—milk, eggs, peanuts, and soy—are found in many common foods.
 From the school lunchroom table to the care packages at summer camp, children are constantly exposed to food and are socially inclined to share.
 Also, some ingredients are hard to detect or identify.

-Some children react to airborne allergens, such as pollen, mold, and pet dander, or have allergies to insects, medicines, or chemicals.
+Some children react to airborne allergens, such as pollen, dust mites, mold, and pet dander, or have allergies to insects, medicines, or chemicals.
 We teach your child and family ways to avoid these allergens, such as asking about pets before scheduling a playdate, using special bedding covers, and removing drapes that can harbor allergens.
-Sometimes we recommend immunotherapy for children, also known as allergy shots.

 Living with allergies can be challenging.
 Children with allergies often worry about their own health and can feel overwhelmed by the responsibility of avoiding triggers.
 Some children are mocked and bullied by peers.
 Our social worker can provide emotional support and coping tools.
-Your child and family also have access to a registered dietitian who offers practical tips for avoiding food triggers and ensures that your child’s restricted diet provides proper nutrition.
+Your child and family also have access to a registered dietitian who offers practical tips for avoiding food triggers and ensures that your child’s restricted diet provides proper nutrition to support growth and development.

 Our pediatric experts provide the best care possible for children with conditions ranging from minor illnesses to complex, more serious conditions.